bwagner78/bwagner78.github.io/_posts/2021-01-20-Pulling Up My Anxiety By the Roots.md

 Ultimately, the problem with anxiety is that it views the concerns of life detached from God's character.
 When I lie awake at 2:30 in the morning continually turning my problems over in my mind like a Rubik's Cube I am failing to see my concerns by the illumination of God's goodness, wisdom and power.

-So, it would make sense then that the solution for our anxious cares have are not rooted in pragmatic techniques or a change of circumstances but soaked in communion with God himself.
+So, it would make sense then that the solution for our anxious cares are not rooted in pragmatic techniques or a change of circumstances but soaked in communion with God himself.

 ### The Solution for Anxiety -- Prayer?